d4rkstar/jbpm-keycloak/README.md

 Significative part of the configuration are:

 :warning: *Attention* :warning:
-If you're using the kieserver through a controller (like our case with Business Central):
+The business-application-service come pre-configured to run standalone (without a controller) in production mode.
+While in dev mode the configuration has the ``kieserver.controllers`` parameter filled in.
+So, if you're using the kieserver through a controller (like our case with Business Central):
 ```
 #kie server config
 kieserver.serverId=business-application-service-dev-bs